adhawan-vip/vip_adpq/README.md

 *p.
 Setup or used configuration management;*

 We used GitHub as our code repository, combined with BaseCamp, for configuration management.
 We leveraged  GitHub to manage code commits, as well as triggered builds and deployments from all check-ins and used various quality gates including unit tests, code quality checks and docker based deployments to ensure quality.
-Quality gates are part of our [Sonarcloud]((https://sonarcloud.io/dashboard?id=com.trustvip%3Avip-adpq)) setup.
+Quality gates are part of our [Sonarcloud]((https://sonarcloud.io/dashboard?id=com.trustvip%3Avip-adpq)) setup and are run as part of [each build](https://travis-ci.org/adhawan-vip/vip_adpq/jobs/352387242#L2742)

 *q.
 Setup or used continuous monitoring;*